xianshenglu/kugou/demo/kugou/README.md

 <!-- 1.
 Set scroll when number of items is too much
 2. Fit fore mobile using flex -->

+## Hint

+This demo is mainly for Chinese to see.

 ## Build Setup

 ```bash